 10. Reconciled investor remittance

 From the servicing chair, the gap between a compliant operation and a non-compliant one is rarely dramatic — it is small habits stacked over years.
 The lenders who run into trouble share a pattern: trust account reconciliation done quarterly instead of monthly, 1098 figures pulled from a spreadsheet instead of the ledger, escrow analysis postponed because the loan was current.
-The CA DRE’s August 2025 advisory naming trust fund violations the #1 enforcement category is not a warning shot — it is a description of what regulators already see in the field.
+The CA DRE’s August 2025 advisory naming trust fund violations the number-one enforcement category is not a warning shot — it is a description of what regulators already see in the field.
 J.D.
-Power’s 2025 servicer satisfaction score of 596 out of 1,000 — an all-time low — tells the same story from the borrower side.
+Power’s 2025 servicer satisfaction survey recorded an all-time low score, which tells the same story from the borrower side.
 Discipline at posting produces accuracy at year end.
 Nothing is rescued at the back end that was broken at the front.

 Why does this matter for private note investors?

 Investor capital is mobile.
 A note buyer reviewing a portfolio for purchase reconciles the servicing record against the note terms, the deed of trust, and the borrower payment history.
 Gaps in any of the ten rules above translate directly into pricing concessions or a dead deal.
-The MBA’s 2024 SOSF data shows non-performing loan servicing runs $1,573 per loan per year — nearly nine times the performing rate.
-Compliance discipline keeps loans performing and keeps the servicing cost line predictable.
+Non-performing loan servicing costs multiples of the performing rate — compliance discipline keeps loans performing and keeps the servicing cost line predictable.

 Foreclosure economics reinforce the point.
-Judicial foreclosure runs $50,000 to $80,000 per file; non-judicial stays under $30,000.
+Judicial foreclosure costs far exceed non-judicial proceedings in both time and operational burden.
 A clean audit trail and SCRA-verified status determine whether the file moves forward or stalls.
-For more on the operational discipline behind these outcomes, see the unseen edge in superior investor reporting and transparent reporting as the foundation of trust.
+For more on the operational discipline behind these outcomes, see 7 digital steps to compliant, effortless private mortgage note investor reports and 9 compliance checkpoints for private mortgage loan servicers in 2026.

 How we evaluated these rules